 - Misreading Tests.
 Medical tests like MRIs or X-rays can provide crucial information about a patient’s condition.
 If a doctor misses a detail or doesn’t recognize something on the test, it may take longer for the patient to get a correct diagnosis.

 - Failure to Diagnose or Recognize Symptoms.
 Doctors could fail to recognize symptoms of life-threatening problems like a heart attack or stroke.
 In those cases, symptoms need to be caught as early as possible.

-- Doctors may also look at symptoms and diagnose a patient incorrectly.
+- Misdiagnosis.
+Doctors may also look at symptoms and diagnose a patient incorrectly.
 They’ll start treatment for the wrong illness and fail to treat the correct one.

 - Medication Errors.
 Patients may be given the wrong medication or an improper dose.
 Incorrect medication could threaten health and an improper dose could make patients more likely to fall.

 - Birth Injuries.
 Birth complications can cause permanent damage to the baby.
 Oxygen deprivation can cause cerebral palsy.
 Pulling on the infant can cause Erb’s Palsy or other brachial plexus injuries.

 - Emergency Room Errors.
 Emergency rooms are usually full of people who need immediate attention.
 The staff need to be able to get to people quickly, but still make sure they’re following protocols.
 When those protocols are broken, the patients’ safety may be at risk.

 - Hospital Falls.
 Falls can seriously injure older patients and occurs when there is inadequate supervision and a lack of safety precautions to prevent falls.